enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 3.	**Automated Firmware Compilation**
 A compilation engine was built to automatically generate firmware images based on sensor attributes.
 The engine fetches source code from GitLab, applies templating to inject custom values, and compiles the firmware without manual intervention.
 4.	**Firmware Deployment Process**
-Two flashing methods were implemented: a browser-based flasher using the WebSerial API and a standalone CLI tool.
-Both approaches eliminate the need for the Arduino IDE and support automated flashing with minimal user interaction.
+Two programming methods were implemented: a browser-based flasher using the WebSerial API and a standalone CLI tool.
+Both approaches eliminate the need for the Arduino IDE and support automated programming with minimal user interaction.
 5.	**Modern Web Interface**
 An intuitive and modern web interface was developed to manage sensors, view metadata, monitor time series data, and interact with the firmware tools.
 The interface integrates all services and presents a seamless user experience.